chenyxuan/acmdb20-517030910397/Lab 1-SimpleDB/README.md

 For this lab, you will focus on implementing the core modules required to access stored data on disk.
 Before beginning to write code, we **strongly encourage** you to read through this entire document to get a feel for the high-level design of SimpleDB.

 The code for Lab1 is already given to you in Lab 0.
-You should change the name of the folder, or make a copy of it.
-For example:
+You should rename the folder to move forward.

 ```console
 $ mv acmdb-lab0 acmdb-lab1